-- Mail: Forms can be mailed back to the school. - Home with Students: Students can return forms to their homeroom teachers. - Email: Scanned copies of signed forms can be emailed to the designated school email address. - Parent Portal: Digital consent forms can be submitted through the parent portal.
+- Parents can return signed consent forms through the following methods: - Mail: Forms can be mailed back to the school. - Home with Students: Students can return forms to their homeroom teachers. - Email: Scanned copies of signed forms can be emailed to the designated school email address. - Parent Portal: Digital consent forms can be submitted through the parent portal.